 Instructions

-- Heat oil in a frying pan on medium heat.
-Before adding the shankarpali make sure the oil is really hot.
-Tip – To check for the right temperature, add one shankarpali or a small piece of dough to the oil.
-It should start rising up in 5 to 10 seconds, if not allow the oil to heat up for a few more minutes.
-If the test dough turns brown in a few seconds you know the oil is too hot, so lower the heat.
+- Heat the Oil: In a frying pan, heat oil over medium heat.
+Before adding the Shankarpali, ensure the oil is hot enough.
+Tip: To check the temperature, drop in one piece of Shankarpali or a small piece of dough.
+It should rise to the surface within 5 to 10 seconds.
+If it doesn’t, let the oil heat up for a few more minutes.
+If the test piece browns too quickly, the oil is too hot, so lower the heat.

-- Keep the heat on medium-high.
-Using a slotted stainless steel spatula pick some of the cut shankarpali and add them to the hot oil.
-Depending on how big your frying pan is you can add another handful of cut shankarpali to the hot oil.
-Wait for a minute and then lower the heat to medium-low.
-Fry the shankarpali on medium-low heat for 2 to 3 minutes as you carefully stir them in the oil.
-Once they turn golden brown on both sides, take them out with a slotted spoon.
-A slotted spoon allows most of the oil to drain out.
-Tip – You may want to lower the heat while taking out the shankarpali.
-This way you are not rushed to take them out and the ones left behind in the pan do not become darker.
+- Fry the Shankarpali: Maintain the heat at medium-high.
+Using a slotted stainless steel spatula, gently add some of the cut Shankarpali to the hot oil.
+Depending on the size of your frying pan, you can add another handful.
+Wait about a minute, then lower the heat to medium-low.
+Fry the Shankarpali on medium-low for 2 to 3 minutes, stirring carefully in the oil.
+Once they turn golden brown on both sides, remove them using a slotted spoon to allow excess oil to drain.
+Tip: Lower the heat while taking them out so you’re not rushed, and the ones left in the pan don’t darken too much.

-- Once the first batch of shankarpali is out, increase the heat back to medium and allow the oil temperature to rise up again.
-Then add the next batch of shankarpali.
-Repeat for all the rolled and cut shankarpali.
+- Repeat the Process: After removing the first batch, increase the heat back to medium to let the oil temperature rise again.
+Then, add the next batch of Shankarpali and repeat until all the rolled and cut pieces are fried.

-- Allow the shankarpali to completely cool on a large baking tray.
-Once cooled, store in an airtight container.
-These shankarpali will stay good for at least a month at room temperature.
-They also freeze well.
+- Cool and Store: Allow the Shankarpali to cool completely on a large baking tray.
+Once cooled, store them in an airtight container.
+They will stay fresh for at least a month at room temperature and freeze well too!

 Video